bmx-ng/bmx-site/docs/api/brl/brl_system.md

 ```
 <br/>

-### `Function Proceed( text$,serious=False )`
+### `Function Proceed( text:String,serious=False )`

 Request user confirmation or cancellation.

-[Proceed](../../brl/brl.system/#function-proceed-textseriousfalse-) activates a simple user interface element requesting the user to select between
+[Proceed](../../brl/brl.system/#function-proceed-textstringseriousfalse-) activates a simple user interface element requesting the user to select between
 YES, NO and CANCEL options.
-If the user selects YES, then [Proceed](../../brl/brl.system/#function-proceed-textseriousfalse-) return 1.
+If the user selects YES, then [Proceed](../../brl/brl.system/#function-proceed-textstringseriousfalse-) return 1.
 If the user
-selects NO, then [Proceed](../../brl/brl.system/#function-proceed-textseriousfalse-) returns 0.
-Otherwise, [Proceed](../../brl/brl.system/#function-proceed-textseriousfalse-) returns -1.
+selects NO, then [Proceed](../../brl/brl.system/#function-proceed-textstringseriousfalse-) returns 0.
+Otherwise, [Proceed](../../brl/brl.system/#function-proceed-textstringseriousfalse-) returns -1.

 Note that a user interface may not be available when in graphics mode on some platforms.